SabinAdkh/Loading_NYC_taxi_Data_to_GCP/README.md

 ### Task:  A Simple Python Script to Load NYC taxi data to GCP BigQuery

-### Goal: The main goal of this project was to make is easire to laod data to Google Cloud Platform.
+### Goal: The main goal of this project was to make it easier to laod data to Google Cloud Platform.

 * The dataset was loaded from ```https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page```